nocodb/nocodb/README.md

 ```
 <br>

 That is it!
+Simple and minimalistic.

 Happy hackery!

 <!-- Place this tag where you want the button to render. -->